identikey/guardian-threshold/README.md

+# Threshold Encryption

+# This repo aspires to be a full functional El Gamal threshold cryptography library

+## High-level

+1. Spin up multiple nodes
+2. Do Distributed Key Generation between them
+3. Use composite public key to generate an encrypted secret
+4. Request a threshold of nodes to decrypt the secret

+The CLI has the orchestrator which orchestrates between the running encryption nodes.

+Persistance for each running process is handled via SQLite.

+## How to use

+### Run migrations

+`poetry run alembic` # TODO

+## Credits

+Special thanks to @tompeterson, who originally authored the excellent library for the El Gamal-based threshold cryptography.

 # Threshold cryptography library

 A stateless library which offers functionality for ElGamal-based threshold decryption with centralized or distributed key generation.